 There are a few ways the card could be made better—firstly, some of the partnerships have specified end dates, giving a little uncertainty about whether they will be renewed for future years.
 Given the relatively high fee, it would be good to know for sure.

-While bonus points are offered on overseas spend (2 points per $1), a 3% foreign exchange fee is charged on these transactions.
+While you still earn the same amount of points for spend overseas, a 3% foreign exchange fee is charged on these transactions.
 The US version of this card provides no foreign exchange fees, by comparison.

 There is also no airline status supplied with the card—although the included lounge access goes some way to making this up, airline status can help to get seats assigned and improve upgrade possibilities.

-The Platinum Charge Card offers additional cards linked to your primary account for cardholders over 18 years of age.
+The Platinum Charge Card offers additional cards linked to your primary account for Card Members over 18 years of age.

 The Priority Pass membership can be used by one additional card member as well as the primary account holder.
 The following statuses can also be registered for at least one additional card member: